Joe Harris (basketball): Personal life

+Harris has three sisters: his older sister, Kaiti, and his younger sisters, Jaicee and Mackenzie.
+Kaiti played college basketball at Yakima Valley College and Warner Pacific College, Jaicee played volleyball at Washington State, and Mackenzie played volleyball at Chelan High.

 Harris is good friends with former Cleveland Cavaliers teammate Matthew Dellavedova.

-Harris wears a fluorescent green band around his left wrist in memory of his late cousin, Tricia Haerling.
+Harris wore a fluorescent green band around his left wrist in memory of his late cousin, Tricia Haerling.

-Since 2015, Harris has held the Joe Harris Basketball Camp for kindergartners to eighth graders every summer at Chelan High School.
+Since 2015, Harris has held the Joe Harris Basketball Camp for kindergartners to eighth-graders every summer at Chelan High School.

-Harris is a member of the "Starting Five", along with Malcolm Brogdon, Justin Anderson, Anthony Tolliver, and Garrett Temple.
+Harris is a member of the "Starting Five", along with Malcolm Brogdon, Justin Anderson, Anthony Tolliver and Garrett Temple.
 Their goal was to raise $225,000 through Hoops2O, founded by Brogdon, to fund five wells in East Africa by the end of the 2018–19 season.
 Harris traveled with Brogdon and Anderson to Tanzania to witness the opening of the first well they funded in July 2019, and by November, Hoops2O had raised nearly $400,000.
 By February 2020, the charity had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.